reiver/reiver-fediverse-archetypes/README.md

 ### Problems

 * Worried that others might judge them as being **not smart enough** (i.e., looking **dumb**), or **not creative enough**, etc.

 ---

+## Contra Musk

+A **Contra Musk** is reactionary who left Twitter and joined the the Fediverse (usually on a Mastodon community server) because of their dislike of Elon Musk.
+This dislike of Elon Musk stems from Musk being critical the U.S. Democratic Party and some instances of U.S. left-wing politics.

+### Wants

+### Problems

+---